 “You have a couple of sixths to rest before the ceremony,” Natasha said in hushed tones.

 She did not lock the door from the outside, and as she exited, Alice strode in.
 Again she was dragging Drake behind her as though she had forgotten about his existence.

 Janna ran to the bed, stripped and leapt in.
 Drake rubbed his wrists, and followed, standing at the edge of the bed.

 Alice became very bashful, and ran out the door, locking it from inside.
 They were not locked in, it was not yet time.
 The rest of the world was locked out.

 Well, Evidence is finally over.
-It seems not a lot of people followed the series, but to be honest don’t think it was that great.
+It seems not a lot of people followed the series, but to be honest I don’t think it was that great.
 But!
-This is but the first draft.
+This is just the first draft.
 With most works of fiction, the first draft is awful, and so it is here.